Meet Dr. Amanda Blake

-Favorite Accomplishments: founding embright, publishing my book Your Body Is Your Brain, becoming certified as a Master Somatic Coach, competing internationally on the US Synchronized Swimming team, cooking up an exotic New Year’s feast with my closest friends every year for the last 20+ years
+Favorite Accomplishments: founding Embright, publishing my book Your Body Is Your Brain, becoming certified as a Master Somatic Coach, conducting the research to earn my PhD, competing internationally on the US Synchronized Swimming team, cooking up an exotic New Year’s feast with my closest friends every year for the last 25+ years

-Favorite Aspirations: building a team to offer embodied leadership training to influential social entrepreneurs, creating a university center for the study of somatics and consciousness, completing my PhD in Management at Case Western Reserve University
+Favorite Aspirations: building a team to offer embodied leadership training to influential social entrepreneurs, creating a university center for the study of embodiment and consciousness, publishing a couple of new books (stay tuned…)

 Favorite Teachers: they always ask the rock stars “who are your influences?”
 These are mine.

 Proudest Moment: listening to my nephew read me a bedtime story